 Lynne Ray graduated from Appalachian State with a B.S. in Exercise Science, soon followed by post-graduate school at UNC Chapel Hill earning her second B.S. in Physical Therapy in 1994.
 Lynne worked in Orthopedic/Trauma inpatient care and Orthopedic outpatient care at Carolinas Medical Center from 1994-2000.
-She has completed several courses in myofascial release through John Barnes, PT, LMT, NCTMB and is a graduate of the Professional Yoga Therapy Institute for healthcare professionals studying under Ginger Garner PT, ATC, ERYT-500.
+She has completed several courses in myofascial release through John Barnes, PT, LMT, NCTMB since 2010 and is an Advanced Level JFB-MFR Therapist.
+Lynne is also a graduate of the Professional Yoga Therapy Institute for healthcare professionals studying under Ginger Garner DPT, ATC, PYT.
 Lynne currently has over 1500 hours of training in medical therapeutic yoga.

 Her daily yoga practice combined with her love of an active lifestyle and a holistic view of health influenced her decision to join forces with her friend and colleague opening Professional Yoga Therapy Approach (PYTA), the area’s first medical based, bio-mechanically sound yoga practice taught by licensed physical therapists.
 Lynne utilizes her physical therapy and myofascial release background combined with her knowledge of medical based yoga when helping patients through the rehabilitation process.
 Her many years of experience has enabled her to treat a varied population, from young to aged, sedentary to athletic.